joereddington/todo.txt/workspace.md

 Notes on 19:
+* We like Giroscope
+* School of Law, Forensic Psycjolgy
+* Project title doesn't give anything away.
+* The summary has many long words, but also doesn't actually say what it's doing to the reader...
+* Ah, this is a pilot.
+* Ah, they are running focus groups.
+Excellent.

 While waiting...

+x (E) Fix the links to the public todo list.

+## 09/05/19 11:51, Wolfram says 1:36 pm .

 (C) 1.
 Process Email @singleton +Overhead @phone  Time:90 (C) 2.
 Switch to live account and start streaming +EQT @singleton Time:99